katelynautumn28/ddd-research-guide/content/3-lesson.md

 -------

 On May 7, 1965, Barnard and Columbia students gathered at Ferris Booth Hall and Low Library during an annual awards ceremony for the NROTC (Naval Reserve Officers Training Corps) at Columbia, a program that trains college students to become officers in the US Navy and Marine Corps.
-This letter from Zane Berzins (BC '65) provides Zane's account of the violent police response to the protest:
+This letter from Zane Berzins (BC '65) provides Berzins's account of the violent police response to the protest:

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }